giuliapru/Lya_emitters/README.md

-In this repository you can find all the codes used for my master thesis on Lya emitters.
+All the codes about Ly$\alpha$ emitters used for my Master thesis.

+In corr_func_sim.ipynb